unclemarc/ctf_dragon/README.md

 I ended up having to code in the absolute path /home/pi/lab/ctf_dragon... in a few places.
 So if you re-deploy, keep that in mind.

 Need to copy codegen.sh into /usr/local/bin and copy the service files into /etc/systemd/system.
 This stuff is located in the system_stuff directory.
+And yes, you DO need to copy codegen.sh into a known good location for running binaries, otherwise SELinux and systemd won't let it start properly.
 Other than that, things are meant to be run right from the /home/pi/lab/ctf_dragon repo.

 I've included get-docker.sh in the repo.
 This was provided by Docker to install the docker bits on the Pi.
 It'll do the trick.